DERBYSHIRE CRICKET FOUNDATION

 - Ensuring all individuals working within cricket at, or for, the Foundation are provided with support, through education and training, so they are aware of, and can adhere to, good practice and Code of Conduct guidelines defined by the ECB and the Foundation.

-- Ensuring all those working and/or volunteering at clubs, leagues, the County and professional game, know about responding, recording, and reporting procedures.
+- Ensuring all those working and/or volunteering at Foundations, leagues, the County and professional game, know about responding, recording, and reporting procedures.